 Entrance fees and modalities

-On the 1st Sunday of the month from January to May and from November to December.
+On the 1st Sunday of the month from November to March.

 Disabled people and an accompanying person.